 Exchange provides a variety of public awareness materials, designed to help inform and increase awareness of child abuse and how it can be prevented.
-Such projects are implemented through Exchange Clubs and Exchange Club Child Abuse Prevention (CAP) Centers across the country.
+These are used in conjunction with Exchange Clubs and Exchange Club Child Abuse Prevention (CAP) Centers.

 Additionally, Exchange supports and engages in a number of annual activities designed to heighten awareness of child abuse and its consequences.
 Through participation in Child Abuse Prevention Month each April, National Headquarters in Toledo, OH, and clubs across the country work with government agencies, local and national partners, and their communities to draw awareness about prevention of this social crisis.
 Specially-designed materials are made available at this time of year, including action-oriented Exchange Today articles, all intended to help Exchange Clubs, members, and communities work to prevent child abuse.

 Disclaimer: The National Exchange Club seeks to prevent child maltreatment by providing informational resources to the public and by coordinating a network of community-based services for parents.
 We are not authorized to investigate allegations of abuse or neglect or to offer legal advice.
 If a child is in immediate danger, please call the police.
 If you suspect child abuse, contact your local child protective services department.

 Child Abuse: FAQ

 What is child abuse?

 Child abuse can include any behavior, action, or omission by an adult that causes or allows harm to come to a child.
 Abuse can include physical abuse, emotional abuse, sexual abuse, and/or neglect.
 Individual states and other government agencies have specific legal definitions that are used to substantiate reports of alleged maltreatment.